Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 With opt-in rates often being tracked to be less than 30%, tracking attribution accuracy declines considerably.

 A BRANDFORCE report indicates that post-ATT, measurement of conversions can diminish as much as 50%.
-This indicates that even if you are spending more, your campaigns appear to be less successful, leading to an over-spend budget.
+This indicates that even if you are spending more, your campaigns appear to be less successful, leading to an overspent budget.

 Overall, your ability to grow is constrained given that your traditional data sources are disappearing faster than you can adapt.